VincentLanzinger/VincentLanzinger/README.md

 # Vincent Lanzinger

-MSc Management student at WU Vienna, background in Wirtschaftsingenieurwesen.
+M.Sc.
+Management student at WU Vienna, background in Wirtschaftsingenieurwesen.
 Former AI Engineering working student at a large industrial company.
 Strategy Lead at a student consulting organization.

-This profile is where I keep my work — not a portfolio, just what I'm building and learning right now.
+This profile is where I keep my work: not a portfolio, just what I'm building and learning right now.

 ## Currently